Home / Home Loans / What is an online mortga…

 Some prospective borrowers may find that they’re too time-poor to visit a broker in-person during business hours, or that there aren’t too many reputable mortgage brokers in their immediate vicinity.
 In these cases, an online mortgage broker may make for a suitable solution.

-If you already know which home loan you want, you may decide to apply directly through the lender and not bother with a mortgage broker.
-However, if you’re unsure or this is your first time going through the home loan process, you may want to consider working with a mortgage broker.
+If you already know that the online approach is for you, and you have a good idea of which home loan you want, you may decide to apply directly through an online lender and not bother with a mortgage broker.

 Additionally, if you’re refinancing with a focus on finding the most competitive rate possible, a mortgage broker could potentially help to shave a few basis points off your rate.